Synnotech-AG/Synnotech.MsSqlServer/README.md

 using Synnotech.MsSqlServer;
 using Xunit;

-namespace MyTestProject
+namespace MyTestProject;
-{

 public class MyDatabaseIntegrationTests
 {
     [SkippableFact]
     public async Task RunAllMigrations()
     {
         Skip.IfNot(TestSettings.Configuration.GetValue<bool>("database:areTestsEnabled"));

         var connectionString = TestSettings.Configuration["database:connectionString"] ??
             throw new InvalidOperationException("You must set connectionString when areTestsEnabled is set to true");
         await Database.DropAndCreateDatabaseAsync(connectionString);

         await using var connection = await Database.OpenConnectionAsync(connectionString);

         // Execute all your migrations and check if they were applied successfully }
-    }
 }
 ```